For each entity you define there will be two query fields - one for fetching a single record by a unique field and one for fetching a list of records.

-Cursor based pagination is currently not possible.
+Cursor based pagination is not supported.

 In a single query you can traverse across all the relations of given record.

-on "has many" relations, you can also set a filter, orderBy and limit with an offset.
+On "has many" relations, you can also set a filter, orderBy and limit with an offset.

 To enable transactions, wrap queries into a